 '''

-(require htdp/convert)
+(require htdp/convert) package: htdp-lib

 '''

 The teachpack convert.rkt provides three functions for converting Fahrenheit temperatures to Celsius.
 It is useful for a single exercise in HtDP.
 Its purpose is to demonstrate the independence of "form" (user interface) and "function" (also known as "model").